LekiYak/LekiYak.github.io/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
+  - Structural Geology
-  - Information Retrieval
+  - Fault Mechanics

 # Education to show in About widget
 education: